-Hope’s Harvest RI is a startup gleaning project with the goal of mobilizing volunteers to collect food from local farms that would otherwise go to waste and distributing it to local hunger relief agencies.
+Hope’s Harvest RI is a startup gleaning project that mobilizes volunteers to rescue food from local farms that would otherwise go to waste and distributes it to local hunger relief agencies.

-Hope’s Harvest RI will start gleaning in the 2018 growing season and will operate in partnership with, and be fiscally sponsored by Farm Fresh Rhode Island, a registered 501c3 organization.
+Hope’s Harvest RI started gleaning in the 2018 growing season and is fiscally sponsored by Farm Fresh Rhode Island, a registered 501c3 organization.

 Eva Agudelo is the founder of Hope’s Harvest RI.
 Since 2008, she has worked with beginning farmers, restaurants, retailers, farmers markets, non-profits, and hunger relief agencies, to improve community food security and bring about a food system that works for everyone.
 Eva started the National Incubator Farm Training Initiative through the New Entry Sustainable Farming Project, served as a FINI program officer at Wholesome Wave supporting incentive programs at farmers markets across the U.S., and most recently, was the Assistant Director of Programs at the Rhode Island Community Food Bank, administering federal nutrition programs and supporting Rhode Island’s statewide network of food pantries and meal sites.
 She holds an M.S. from the Friedman School of Nutrition Science and Policy at Tufts University and is a member of the Rhode Island Food Policy Council (RIFPC).